Endersik4/MarineRunner/README.md

 # MarineRunner

 MarineRunner = Ghostrunner + Cyberpunk 2077 + High On Life.
 My biggest and most ambitious project <br/>
-It's time for more complex games, not some tiny ones.
+It's time for more complex games, not some tiny ones. <br/>
-This game has movement like in Ghostrunner (code from scratch).
-Shooting mechanics like in Cyberpunk 2077 and style like High On Life (but that wasn't on purpose).
+This game has movement like in Ghostrunner (code from scratch). <br/> Shooting mechanics like in Cyberpunk 2077 and style like High On Life (but that wasn't on purpose).<br/>
 The game is in development, there is still a lot to do.

 <a href="https://youtu.be/8jKjilVmgmk"> MarineRunner status as of 30/03/2023 </a>